How To Feed A Loon

 2 medium red onions

 • Place the onions, cashews, ginger-garlic paste, and yogurt into a blender and purée until smooth and silky, about 1 minute.
 Check the consistency - it should be similar to a somewhat thin gravy.
-Add about 1/2 cup of water and purée again.
+Add about ½ cup of water and purée again.
 Set aside.

-½ cup cashews, 2 tbsp ginger-garlic paste, ⅓ cup plain yogurt
+½ cup cashews, 2 tablespoon ginger-garlic paste, ⅓ cup plain yogurt

 Make the Korma

-• In the same pan that you cooked the onions, add 2 more tbsp of ghee over medium heat.
+• In the same pan that you cooked the onions, add 2 more tablespoon of ghee over medium heat.
 Once melted, add the bay leaf, cinnamon stick, cloves, cardamom, and peppercorns.
 Let simmer for 1 to 2 minutes.

 • Add the chicken and cook, stirring often, for about 10 minutes (the chicken won't be fully cooked at this point).